 Once your appointment has been confirmed, your time slot is reserved for you.
 Any cancellations or requests for rescheduling must be made with at least 24 hours notice.
-You will be charged in full for no-shows or late cancellations.

 Office hours are Monday through Thursday 8:00 a.m. to 4:00 p.m.

 These hours reflect my strong belief that good mental health stems largely from life balance.
-With the many demands of school and workplace nowadays, I strongly encourage my clients to be involved in extracurricular activities or hobbies, and to enjoy leisure time with friends and family during after-school and evening hours.
+With the many demands of school and workplace nowadays, I strongly encourage my clients to be involved in extracurricular activities and to enjoy leisure time with friends and family during after-school and evening hours.
 I am proud to have a family-friendly practice, which supports family togetherness and fewer obligations at the end of a long day.